nkim0120/unit-1-asphalt-art-project/README.md

 1. Describe your project.

    - My asphalt art project is a digital 16 x 16 pixel chicken.
-It is just a general image of a white chicken with yellow feet and red comb.
+It is just a general image of a white chicken with yellow feet and a red comb.

 2. What are two things about your project that you are proud of?